How To Determine a Good Rental Property

 What should I look for in an investment property?
 This is a common question for real estate investors.
-Learning how to determine a good rental property will mean the difference between a profitable investment and a bad investment.
+Learning to determine a good rental property means the difference between a profitable investment or a bad one.

-There are a number of factors that go into determining if a rental property is a good investment.
-This article will explain when to buy based on market cycles, where to buy, what type of investment property to buy, and what is a good return on an investment property.
+Several factors determine whether a rental property is a good investment.
+Below, we’ll explain when to buy rental properties based on market cycles, where to buy investments, what types of investment property to buy, and what is a good return on an investment property.

 When to Buy Rental Property